Homogenization of Nonlocal Partial Differential Equations Related to Stochastic Differential Equations with L\'evy Noise: Acknowledgements

-\textbf{Acknowledgements}.
+We would like to thank the reviewers for their thoughtful comments and efforts towards improving our manuscript.
 The research of J. Duan was partly supported by the NSF grant 1620449.
 The research of Q. Huang was partly supported by China Scholarship Council (CSC), and NSFC grants 11531006 and 11771449.
 The research of R. Song is supported in part by a grant from the Simons Foundation ($\#$ 429343, Renming Song).

 {

 }